Fun Word Games for Seniors to Boost Brainpower

 Some of the best word games for seniors combine elements from more than one pastime.
 A prime example of this is Mahjong Words.
 Mahjong solitaire has been a popular game for years, challenging solo players to find matching pairs of tiles to clear the board.
 With Mahjong Words, a similar idea applies, except you must form words using letter tiles to clear them from the board.

-It’s like Scrabble meets Mahjong, complete with “bingo” bonuses when you form words using 7 or 8 letters.
+It’s like Scrabble meets Mahjong, complete with “bingo” bonuses when you form words using seven or eight letters.
 And, just like Scrabble, there are “wild” tiles that you can play as any letter.
-What’s your high score?
+A relaxed pace with just enough challenge is great for both brain training and emotional wellbeing.

 Word Game Apps for Seniors